flowcean/flowcean/docs/index.md

 ## Citation

-If you use Flowcean in your research or project, please cite the following references:
+If you use Flowcean in your research or project, please consider citing the following references:

 - [List of references here]